tarantool/doc/sphinx/book/connectors/__c.rst

 The connection might fail for a variety of reasons, such as: the server is not running, or the URI contains an invalid password.
-If the connect fails, the return value will be -1.
+If the connection fails, the return value will be -1.

 **MAKE REQUEST:** Most requests require passing a structured value, such as the contents of a tuple.